jtng3/tozny-rock-paper-scissors-game/README.md

-# Title: Rock Paper Scissors Game README/Design Document
+# Title: Rock Paper Scissors Game README/Design Document (WIP)

 ## Overview:
 The Rock Paper Scissors game is a well-known simple game played by two players.
 Each player chooses one out of three possible moves: rock, paper, or scissors.
 The winner is determined based on a predetermined set of rules: rock beats scissors, paper beats rock, and scissor beats paper.